golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 A tool named websocat is needed to wrap connections between your machine and Ray on Golem cluster.
 You can install websocat using instructions on its website: https://lib.rs/crates/websocat

-Run the following to start a basic cluster, based on our example configuration.
-Your cluster will run on our testnet - it is free, but not very powerful.
+Run the following to install needed software.

 ```bash
 # install ray-on-golem